coders61/streaming-api-links/README.md

 -----
 🚀 StreamHub – Provider Link Directory
 ------
-A modern GitHub Pages-based dashboard that lists external streaming, TV shows, movies, and embed providers in a fast, searchable, and responsive table.
+A modern GitHub Pages-based dashboard that lists external streaming, embed providers in a fast, searchable, and responsive table.

 This project is actively maintained and will be updated over time as new API and embed providers are discovered and added.